Husband tells of ‘shock’ at wife’s death after eating Pret wrap

 “She had her Epipen in her hand and I said to her that if she thought there was any chance she was having a reaction that she should just do it and use the pen as it doesn’t matter,” he said.

-“She then said to me ‘You need to phone an ambulance’,” he added.
+“She then said to me, ‘You need to phone an ambulance,’” he added.

 Mr Marsh said he phoned 999 by which time his wife had collapsed and was being tended to by an off-duty GP who had offered to help.